 According to the Discrimination Act, KI is obliged to investigate cases of student harassment or discrimination, and of any KI representative.

 - The department responsible for the course is responsible for the investigation and can receive support from the university administration.

 - For a complete investigation carried out in accordance with the Discrimination Act at KI, it is not possible for the complainant to remain anonymous if they are the victim.

 - While information is usually confidential, a person blamed for discrimination has the right to receive information about the background to the report.

-- It is forbidden that anyone involved in the case be further discriminated or harassed.
+- It is forbidden that anyone involved in the case be further discriminated, harassed or subjected to reprisals.

 - The Discrimination Ombudsman's page has information about how to report discrimination and harassment.